 Gender recognition certificate (GRC)

 The Gender Recognition Act 2004 enables transsexual people to have their acquired gender legally recognised.
-To do this you will have to apply to the gender recognition panel see here and show that you:
+To do this you will have to apply to the gender recognition panel see here and show that they:

 - are over 18